a) Thanks for taking a lot of the bumps out from the course, are you doing more work?

 3) Do I need a special license to race the bike race?
 What about the running race?

-But what if you're one of our friends from Canada?
+But what if you're one of our friends from Canada or outside the U.S.?
 It's simple.
 Have no worries.
 ALL race categories are limited by the fastest category in each time slot, meaning that all categories are open to "beginner" license holders.
-That means yes, you can just purchase a one-day category 5 (men) or 4 (women) license and race with the pro men/women, if you want.
+That means yes, you can just purchase a one-day category 5 (men) or 5 (women) license and race with the pro men/women, if you want.
 (However, understand this is done entirely to encourage those non-license holders to actually race where they *should* be racing...you may get pulled if you're severely off the back in the pro men's or women's events.
 This is done PURELY for racer safety).
+UCI licenses also work just fine.

 4) What's the course like?